PennLINC/aslprep/docs/workflows.rst

 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-carpetplot_asl.svg

-    The preprocessed ASL with label and control.
-There timeseries plot the carpetotplot are framewise diplacement (FD) and DVRAS for each volume.
+    The preprocessed ASL with label and control.The signal plots above the carpetotplot are framewise diplacement (FD) and DVRAS.

 .. _cbf_preproc: